-Every decision I make in my life is formed on my belief in an all-loving, all-knowing, just God who gave his life for me, so I trust Him with all my life.
-I know that everything is in His plan, and His way is the best way for me gives me peace in my day to day living and helps me get through the more challenging days.
+Every decision I make is based on my belief in an all-loving, all-knowing, just God who gave his life for me, so I trust Him with all my life.
+I know that everything is in His plan, and His way is the best way for me gives me peace in my day-to-day living and helps me get through the more challenging days.
 Becoming a foster carer was a step of faith in what I believe he called me to’.

 ‘Life is not without troubles, but God is always with me and helps me be more like Him and be the best I can be to help the children I look after.’Emma